alevoski/decontamine_Linux/readme.md

 ## License
 Decontamine_Linux.
 USB devices cleaning station.
-Copyright (C) 2018 Alexandre Buissé alexandre.buisse@gmail.com
+Copyright (C) 2018 Alexandre Buissé alevoski@pm.me

 This program is free software: you can redistribute it and/or modify
 it under the terms of the GNU Affero General Public License as published